tronikos/esphome-magnetometer-water-gas-meter/README.md

 The magnetometer is used to read the diaphragm that expands and contracts inside your gas meter.

 This should be compatible with all diaphragm/bellows meters which are the most common type of gas meter, seen in almost all residential and small commercial installations.

+To verify compatibility install the Sensors app on your phone, place your phone next to the meter, and see if the Geomagnetic Field sensors are changing while gas is running.

 [Video](https://www.youtube.com/watch?v=WKlVmXe46w8) showing the internals of a gas meter.